 Weather forecasting has evolved with huge advances in technology, yet limitations remain

-The preparation of a weather forecast covers a wide range activities – observations, communications, analysis, prediction, and dissemination.
+The preparation of a weather forecast covers a wide range of activities – observations, communications, analysis, prediction, and dissemination.
 These are all essential components of a weather forecast service.

 To prepare a weather forecast, a meteorologist must first obtain a detailed picture of present weather conditions over a specific region.
 This requires routine and accurate measurements of the lower and upper atmosphere collected or observed at ground and upper air stations and from remote sensing systems.
 Accurate observations of the current weather are the basis of a good weather forecast.

 The natural forces that drive the weather do not recognise national boundaries.
 Therefore meteorological observations spanning countries and continents are required.
-International data exchange underpins operational weather forecasting – MSS routinely exchange data with other meteorological centres around the world through a dedicated global telecommunications system.
+International data exchange underpins operational weather forecasting – MSS routinely exchanges data with other meteorological centres around the world through a dedicated global telecommunications system.

 Analysing the data

 The vast amount of meteorological observations over a large region are plotted on a map, with different symbols representing wind, temperature, cloud and other components that make up the weather.
 The meteorologist can thus quickly identify all the weather elements at a certain location, analyse the wind patterns and locate significant weather systems such as storms.
 Charts are prepared for the surface and different upper levels of the atmosphere to give a three-dimensional picture of the weather situation.
 Temperature profiles are also plotted from upper air data so that the vertical stability of the atmosphere can be assessed.

 Observation data is used as inputs to numerical weather prediction (NWP) models.
 These computer models incorporate complex mathematical equations representing well-established physical laws to predict the behaviour of the atmosphere.